Skip to main content

 How many days do you need to visit Córdoba?

-2 to 3 days are enough to see Córdoba's highlights: the Mezquita-Cathedral, the Alcázar, the Judería, and the flower-filled patios.
+2 to 3 days are enough to see Córdoba's highlights: the Mezquita-Cathedral, the Alcazar, the Juderia, and the flower-filled patios.
 Add a day for Medina Azahara or a day trip to Granada.
+Before you arrive, read our first-time visitor tips.

 What is the best time to visit Córdoba?